 HOK does not make any attempt to use Google Analytics or Log Data to find out the identities of those visiting hok.com.
-It is your responsibility to adjust your browser settings to accommodate your personal privacy preferences and by your use of hok.com you have consented to HOK’s collection of information as discussed above.
+It is your responsibility to adjust your browser settings to accommodate your personal privacy preferences and, by your use of hok.com without configuring your browser to opt-out from Google Analytics or Log Data, you have consented to HOK’s collection of information as discussed above.

 2.0 TYPES OF PERSONAL INFORMATION COLLECTED

-Personal information means any information relating to a person that enables them to be identified either directly or indirectly.
+Personal information means any information relating to a person or their household that enables that person to be identified either directly or indirectly.
 Personal information that we hold about you may include your contact details (e.g. name, phone number, address and email address), IP address, language, gender and geolocation.

 If you are a client, vendor or subconsultant, personal information that we hold about you may include the same information listed above, along with your date of birth, social media/network accounts, business address, email address, phone number and fax number, function/job title, company, types of services provided, and financial compensation.
 HOK may request that you provide additional information such as your company’s legal status, date of incorporation, place of incorporation, your company’s related entities, your company’s shareholding details, your relationship to any government official, your company’s tax identification numbers, country of origin, business and professional licenses, your company’s insurer, broker and insurance policies, and other information you consent to provide us for purposes of performing contracts or services.

-We will take reasonable steps to ensure the personal information that we store is accurate, complete and up-to-date.
+We will take reasonable steps to ensure the personal information that we store is current, accurate, complete, and confidential.

 3.0 HOW PERSONAL INFORMATION IS USED

-We will use your personal information, and may share your personal information with other parties acting on our behalf, for one or more of the following: (i) to conduct research about the use of our website; (ii) to improve services provided by HOK; (iii) to assess and respond to a complaint you might make to us; (iv) for our own administrative purposes, including training our staff, conducting internal audits, improving our services or transferring assets as part of a sale, purchase or investment in the business; (v) if you are a client, vendor or subconsultant, to perform services or carry out our contract with you; (vi) for market research purposes; (vii) to make informed decisions about business relationships and to prevent inadvertent engagement in illegal or corrupt practices; (ix) to conduct investigations of suspicious or harmful activity; (x) to comply with HOK’s regulatory and legal obligations; (xi) to manage risks related to HOK’s contracts and services; and (xii) for marketing purposes.
+We will use your personal information, and may share your personal information with other parties acting on our behalf, for one or more of the following: (i) to conduct research about the use of our website; (ii) to improve services provided by HOK; (iii) to assess and respond to a complaint you might make to us; (iv) for our own administrative purposes, including training our staff, conducting internal audits, improving our services or transferring assets as part of a sale, purchase or investment in the business; (v) if you are a client, vendor or subconsultant, to perform services or carry out our contract with you; (vi) for market research purposes; (vii) to make informed decisions about business relationships and to prevent inadvertent engagement in illegal or corrupt practices; (ix) to conduct investigations of suspicious or harmful activity; (x) to comply with HOK’s regulatory and legal obligations; (xi) to manage risks related to HOK’s contracts and services; and (xii) for marketing HOK's services or sponsored events.
 If we wish to use your personal information for a purpose beyond that for which it was originally provided, we will ask for your consent or seek to rely on another valid legal ground to process your personal information in accordance with the applicable law.
-HOK does not sell personal information to others.

 4.0 INFORMATION FOR MARKETING PURPOSES